-As of 30 September 2020, GTC manages completed commercial properties with a combined gross leasable area of approximately 747,000 sq m, including 41 office buildings and five shopping malls.
+As of 31 December 2019, GTC manages completed commercial properties with a combined gross leasable area of approximately 747,000 sq m, including 41 office buildings and five shopping malls.
 With its focus on capital cities in CEE and SEE, GTC benefits from decent visibility on these markets, especially as its portfolio predominately comprises relatively new properties (weighted economic age of nine years).

-As at end-September 2020 GTC Hungary has Scope-adjusted total assets of EUR 0.4bn and operates an office portfolio of six properties with a gross leasable area of 148,000 sq m (The 'Spiral' office building - 31,000 sq m - was sold in October 2020).
+GTC Hungary has Scope-adjusted total assets of EUR 0.4bn as at end-June 2020 and currently operates an office portfolio of five properties with a gross leasable area of 118,000 sq m.
 We believe the market visibility of GTC Hungary will improve going forward based on its focus on Budapest, namely the Váci Corridor3 - where it is one of the main players - and following execution on its development pipeline (102,000 sq m) by YE 2023.
 The first property 'The Pillar'4 should be delivered in Q4 2021.